 During our last visit this May we treated ourselves to a dinner date in the newly open 'The Stage' restaurant in one of the new hearts of the city, Piazza Gae Aulenti.
 Exchange rates currently in favour of Swiss visitors, we enjoyed Michelin star level cuisine at the cost of a pizza in Switzerland.

-The next day we headed to 'Volandia', a place we were recommended to visit, great for kids to watch old airplanes and enjoy modern playgrounds.
+The next day we headed to 'Volandia', a place we were recommended to visit, great for kids (of all ages) to watch old airplanes, historical trains, trams and buses, and enjoy modern playgrounds.